What is a Cornea?

 Following corneal scraping or foreign body removal at Rothchild Eye Institute, a soft contact lens may be placed on the eye to serve as a bandage.
 This can help enhance healing and comfort during the recovery phase.
 It's also important to follow up with yearly eye exams to manage your ocular health.

 Though the cornea can often recover from relatively minor injuries without any medical help, it is always a good idea to have a professional ensure there is no lasting damage.
 Scratches to the cornea can cause significant impairment and long-term adverse effects that can be avoided through timely treatment by a member of our team.

 In many cases, quick and effective medical treatment can restore the eyesight of the patient.
 However, if left untreated for long enough, there are some conditions, such as keratitis, that could lead to lasting damage and even blindness.
 In fact, damage to the cornea is the leading cause of blindness across the globe.

 Yes.
 If severe dry eyes are not treated, the condition can lead to a variety of side effects, including inflammation, abrasion, ulcers, and vision loss.
 Our expert team is able to treat dry eyes before they can damage the cornea or any other part of the eye.

 Expert Corneal Care

-When it comes to corneal foreign body removal or treating corneal diseases, it is essential to partner with an ophthalmology specialist who is an expert in this form of care.
+When it comes to corneal foreign body removal or cornea disease treatment in Delray Beach, FL, it is essential to partner with an ophthalmology specialist who is an expert in this form of care.
 To learn more about Lamellar keratectomy or other procedures, please contact Rothchild Eye Institute to schedule an appointment.
-Our ophthalmology practice in Delray Beach, FL proudly accepts Medicare, various insurance plans, and third-party financing through CareCredit®.
+Our ophthalmology practice in Delray Beach, FL, proudly accepts Medicare, various insurance plans, and third-party financing through CareCredit®.